teampheenix/StarCraft-Casting-Tool/README.md

 ## Customization

 Some basic options for customization can be found in *data.ini*.
-For additional customization of the map icons you can alter the *\OBS_mapicons\src\map.css* file, e.g., try to replace *map.css* with *map_alternative.css*.
+For additional customization of the map icons you can alter the */OBS_mapicons/src/map.css* file, e.g., try to replace *map.css* with *map_alternative.css*.

 ## Help & Contribution